Phishing is just a con artist trying to swindle you over email. There's nothing new about it, and will probably always exist.

 Fewer of us have been exposed to focused, high-effort phishing, and the recent arrest of a prolific conman shows an interesting story.
 Mr. Abbas helped provide phishing crime rings with money mule accounts where they could funnel high-value fraudulent transfers.
 Other crime groups performed the actual phishing - breaking into someone's email, watching for a while, then taking over when there was an opportunity to irreversibly initiate or divert a major payment.

-Mr. Abbas' role is critically important to the success of the con because important for the high-value fraud attempts because a bank's anti-fraud department will notice if most of us get a $14 million wire-transfer.
+Mr. Abbas' role is critically important to the success of the con because a bank's anti-fraud department will notice if most of us get a $14 million wire-transfer.
 To be successful, the con needs a place to put the money, and Mr. Abbas was familiar with fraud detection processes.
 He was also probably well-connected with business owners who regularly received legitimate 14-million deposits and were willing for their accounts to be used to divert funds.
 Mr. Abbas was apparently able to charge a high margin for his service.

 Some commenters mention being on the receiving end of similar cases; scroll to the end to read how the con artists hid their tracks in their stories.

 There are easy things you can do to substantially reduce your risk of fraud from both the low and high-effort phishing.